itpp-labs/odoo-development/docs/odoo/models/bus.bus.rst

 ``bus.start_polling();`` can not write if it was already called earlier in the stack.

+Request /longpolling/poll it is expectation messages that will be sent to any of the channels that has a subscription.

 **How to send a message to the channel**

 You can send message to the server in separate widget.